Frijol/climate-change/GLOSSARY.md

 ## SERC
 State Electricity Regulatory Commission

+## shunt
+a device which allows electric current to pass around another point in a circuit by creating a low-resistance path

+## single-phase
+having one voltage waveform

 ## sluice gates
 movable gates that allow or impede the flow of water e.g. to let water into the hydrostatic head of a tidal barrage